BrushXue/ME423-HelpDesk/Assignment2.md

 # Assembling Matrix
 x = spsolve(A, B)
 ```
-You don't have to change anything when assembing the matrix.
+You don't have to change anything when assembling the matrix.

 ## Benchmark
 Let's test the time consumed (in seconds) to solve the linear system.